 "I invested in a few All-Clad saucepans in my 20s and they were worth every penny.
 They heat and cook evenly, can take a beating, and will certainly last my lifetime and likely beyond!" — Emma Christensen, Editor-in-Chief

-Best Nonstick: T-fal Titanium Advanced Non-Stick Cookware Set
+Best Nonstick: T-fal Excellence Non-stick 12-Piece Cookware Set

-Nonstick cookware often suffers from an image problem, largely due to the use of PTFE, a coating that prevents sticking and is commonly referred to by the brand name of “Teflon."
+Nonstick cookware often suffers from an image problem, largely due to the use of polytetrafluoroethylene (PTFE), a coating that prevents sticking and is commonly referred to by the brand name Teflon.
 Many shoppers assume that nonstick pots and pans can’t be counted on for long-term use, since their PTFE coatings will wear down over time.

-Luckily, the truth is, when used for low-heat or medium-heat stovetop cooking, nonstick cookware doesn’t need to have an early expiration date.
+Luckily, when used for low- or medium-heat stovetop cooking, nonstick cookware doesn’t need to have an early expiration date.
 That’s especially true when you’re dealing with a brand that specializes in nonstick cookware like T-fal.
-The T-fal Titanium Advanced Non-Stick Cookware Set uses aluminum (a capable heat conductor) as its base and also features Thermo-Spot heat indicators, which allow you to effectively heat these pots and pans without risking overly high temperatures.
-Vented glass lids allow you to monitor your cooking and not worry about a pot boiling over.
+The T-fal Excellence Non-Stick 12-Piece Cookware Set uses aluminum (a capable heat conductor) as its base and also features Thermo-Spot heat indicators, which allow you to effectively heat these pots and pans without risking overly high temperatures.
+Vented glass lids let you monitor your cooking and not worry about a pot boiling over.

 Related: The Best Nonstick Cookware Sets